 “Certain athletic passages are breathtaking.
 Men spring high from crouched positions, never straightening limbs as in ballet but still effortlessly soaring and turning in midair.”
 Alastair Macaulay for The New York Times

-This project was made in collaboration with professor Eric Sargis of Yale University.
+This project was based on the scientific expertise of Professor Eric Sargis of Yale University.

 Khmeropédies III was made possible with funds from Un Monde par Tous and Fondation La Ferthé.
 Khmeropédies III premiered in New York in 2013, part of Works and Process at the Guggenheim, Season of Cambodia.